Skip to content

 excel2lists

 This command creates the "lists" section of a JSON project file from Excel files.
+It will be deprecated in favor of new-excel2lists in the future.

 dsp-tools excel2lists [options] excelfolder lists_section.json